 Dr Tibor Pacher

-Dr. Tibor Pacher was born in Hungary and frequently lives in Germany.
-He trained as a PhD physicist (Heidelberg 1991), and has since worked as a freelancer for Management and Financial Accounting processes and their support by software systems ( www.peregrinus.net).
-During his academic career he worked on different topics of General Relativity, Cosmology and Quantum Chemistry as well as on ESA’s Infrared Space Observatory (ISO) mission.
+Dr Tibor Pacher was born in Hungary and frequently lives in Germany.
+He trained as a PhD physicist (Heidelberg 1991) and has since worked as a freelancer for Management and Financial Accounting processes and their support by software systems (www.peregrinus.net).
+During his academic career, he worked on different topics of General Relativity, Cosmology and Quantum Chemistry as well as on ESA’s Infrared Space Observatory (ISO) mission.
 In 2006 he initiated the organisation “Peregrinus Interstellar”, dedicated to the topic of interstellar travel www.peregrinus-interstellar.net – The PI Club.
-Tibor also runs the projects Faces from Earth - www.faces-from-earth.net, with focus on creating interstellar message artifacts, to be carried on future deep space missions, and MiniSpaceWorld, aiming at the creation of a big lively scale model layout for Spaceflight and Astromomy.
-Other space projects he has initiated includes Mosaic Earth, which is an emblem of faces from Earth to represent our home planet, with all our diversity and unity at the same time.
+Tibor also runs the projects Faces from Earth - www.faces-from-earth.net, with focus on creating interstellar message artefacts, to be carried on future deep space missions, and MiniSpaceWorld, aiming at the creation of a big lively scale model layout for Spaceflight and Astronomy.
+Other space projects he has initiated include Mosaic Earth, which is an emblem of faces from Earth to represent our home planet, with all our diversity and unity at the same time.
 This was planned to be flown on a future space mission.
-He also initiated the Interstellar